 The pupils and students contribute to their termly reports, their annual review meetings, which are pupil/student centred, and their PLP target setting and reviews.
 Pupils and students also elect representatives for the Student Voice, who meet regularly to discuss school improvement.
 Pupils and students also undertake observations of teaching and learning as part of our development and improvement programme.

 Our specialist services and setting

-Experienced SEN teachers, Speech and Language Therapists, Occupational Therapists (including SI trained), registered nurse who is able to access other services including a local GP and CAMHS, Learning Mentors.
+We have a team of experienced SEN teachers, Speech and Language Therapists, Occupational Therapists (including SI trained), Learning Mentors and a registered nurse who is able to access other services including a local GP and CAMHS.
 There are links with local colleges, other schools and Pathways Advisors.
-We are appointing a Careers and Education Guidance professional to work with individuals and groups of pupils and students across the key stages to ensure appropriate options, college placements and work experience prepares all pupils and students’ life and the world of work beyond St Dominic’s.
+We have a Careers and Education Guidance professional who works with individuals and groups of pupils and students across the key stages to ensure appropriate options, college placements and work experience prepares all pupils and students’ for life and the world of work beyond St Dominic’s.

-There is an on-going programme of In Service training for all staff, including safeguarding, MAPA, medication training.
+There is an on-going programme of In Service training for all staff, including safeguarding, MAPA and medication training.
 The school delivers training on autism and the effects of complex learning difficulties on learning and achievement and how to remove these barriers.
-The whole school approach to teaching pupils and students with ASD has been endorsed by the NAS through the Autism Accreditation Award.
+The whole school approach to teaching pupils and students with ASD has been endorsed by the National Autistic Society through the Autism Accreditation Award.
 External links to training include attending conferences and training programmes, such as ICAN, NAPLIC, LiLaC, NAS and NASS.